sparkspay/sparks/doc/dash-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `sparks.conf` and it is located in the Dash data directory, but both the sparks data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `sparks.conf` and it is located in the Sparks data directory, but both the sparks data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

 The `includeconf=<file>` option in the `sparks.conf` file can be used to include additional configuration files.